 Many years ago (almost fifteen if I’m being exact), I ate my most memorable fondue dinner.
 My husband and I were honeymooning in Europe.
 We had a small wedding and spent the money we would have spent on a fancy party traveling around Europe for five weeks.
 This was definitely one of our better decisions.
 One evening we found ourselves in the tiny mountain village of Gimmelwald, Switzerland surrounded by the Swiss Alps.
 We were traveling on a budget trying to eke out the most of our trip but when we saw fondue on the menu, we threw caution (and a whole lot of Swiss Francs) to the wind and enjoyed one of the most memorable meals we’ve eaten together.
 Melty cheese, gorgeous mountains and two kids in love.
-Definitely a moment to remember.
+I re-created these recipes, so here you go: Fondue Two Ways: Classic Swiss Cheese and Rich Chocolate.

 Ever since that evening, I’ve been trying to recreate our fondue experience…sans beautiful mountains and overlooking the bluegrass fields of Kentucky instead.
 This recipe lives up to the hype in our minds of the perfect Swiss Fondue.
 It uses equal parts Gruyere and Emmentaler cheese which are pricey but totally worth it.
 We are not the biggest fans of alcohol in fondue and find it a bit overpowering, so we like to use chicken stock in place of the traditional white wine.
 If you prefer the flavor of white wine, by all means, substitute that for the chicken stock.
 You can add a few Tablespoons of Kirschwasser for a more traditional flavor too.
 I think this Classic Swiss Fondue recipe is pretty perfect without the alcohol and our kids love it too.